On the Statistical Viewpoint Concerning the 2nd Law of Thermodynamics a Reminder on the Ehrenfests' Urn Model: The basic statements

 To properly understand the last consequence, recall that our \textbf{condition} is placed on $z(t_i)$, that is at time $t_i$.
 For $z(t_i)\mapsto z(t_{i+1})$ this means a \emph{retarded} or \emph{initial} condition, for $z(t_{i-1})\mapsto z(t_i)$, however, an \emph{advanced} or \emph{final} condition.
 It is this change of condition which makes this behaviour of entropy possible.

 \begin{consequence} The mere (likely) increase of entropy does not provide an orientation of time.
-It does not serve to define a `thermodynamic arrow of time'.
-Rather, an orientation is usually given by considering a finite time-interval and imposing a low-entropy condition at one of the two \emph{ends} of the interval.
-Without further structural elements which would allow to distinguish the two ends, the apparently existing \emph{two} possibilities to do so are, in fact, identical.
-An apparent distinction is sometimes introduced by stating, that the condition at one end is to be understood as \emph{initial}.
-But at this level this merely defines \emph{initial} to be used for that end, where the condition is placed. \end{consequence}
+It does \emph{not} serve to define a `thermodynamic arrow of time'.
+Rather, an orientation is usually given by considering a definite time-interval (usually of finite length) and imposing a low-entropy condition at one of the two \emph{ends} of that interval.
+Without further structural elements that would serve to distinguish the two ends, the apparently existing \emph{two} possibilities to place the low-entropy conditions are, in fact, identical.
+An apparent distinction is sometimes introduced by stating that the condition at one end is to be understood as \emph{initial}.
+But at this level this merely defines \emph{initial} to be used for that very end at which the condition is placed. \end{consequence} \goodbreak